mitulvaghamshi/TendonLoader/README.md

 * > System: Windows 10 or higher, or macOS Bug Sur 11 or higher (also works with new Apple Silicon SoC).
 * > RAM: at least 8GB.
 (16GB recommanded for smooth performance).
 * > Tools and SDKs:
-   * > [Flutter](https://flutter.dev/): **First thing First!** Download the latest stable version of the [Flutter SDK](https://flutter.dev/docs/get-started/install) from [here](https://flutter.dev/docs/get-started/install) and extract to desired folder.
+   * > [Flutter](https://flutter.dev/): **First thing First!** Download the latest stable version of the [Flutter SDK](https://flutter.dev/docs/get-started/install) and extract to desired folder.
 Please follow the official guide on Flutter to successfully install Flutter SDK. (last tested with Flutter v2.2.3-stable and Dart v2.13.0-stable).
    * > [Android Studio](https://developer.android.com/studio): **Required to work with Android!** Download the stable version from the official sile (last tested with Arctic Fox v2020.3.1-stable, Android 12-preview, and Gradle v7.0.2).
 Follow the basic installation steps to get started.
 Android build system require to provide keystore information (not available in this repo) to be available at location (android/keystore.properties) and (android/tendonloaderkey.jks) please [get it](mailto:mitulvaghmashi@gmail.com) and paste in root Android folder to successfully build the app, *.gitignore* is already configured to not commit those files to version control, make sure to follow this to prevent any missuse. **Alternative**: For the testing perpose (will make anable to create release build) comment out following code lines in app level [build.gradle](android/app/build.gradle) file and rebuild the project:
     ```Gradle
         // Comment out below lines.